SEAL-IIT-KGP/TWINSSE/disjunctive/README.md

 ### Build the Executables

-Before doing this ensure that all parameters have been set properly and the paths are correct.
+Before building the executables ensure that all parameters have been set properly and the paths are correct.

 Execute the following make command to generate `sse_setup` and `sse_search`.